THE FRENCH CONNECTION (1971): A Retrospective Review

 In the dead of a brutally cold winter in Brooklyn, our flawed hero – dressed as a disheveled Santa Claus – is talking to the local children of the neighborhood and ringing his bell.
 A hotdog vendor nearby is serving hungry customers.

-The kids are all singing “Jingle Bells” as Santa observes the goings-on of the “Oasis Bar & Grill” – a grungy-looking Brooklyn haunt.
+The kids are singing “Jingle Bells” as Santa observes the goings-on of the “Oasis Bar & Grill” – a grungy-looking Brooklyn haunt.
 Santa and the hot dog vendor give each other a look, and they start to head inside the bar.
 So our story begins.

 William Friedkin